-BWP – 004

-Current and future Mandatory Bicycle Helmet Laws:
+BWP004 Mandatory Bicycle Helmet Laws:

-As of May 1, 2013 it became compulsory for those under the age of 18 to wear a helmet when riding on or riding in something that is attached to a bicycle.
+As of May 1, 2013 it became compulsory in Manitoba for those under the age of 18 to wear a helmet when riding on or riding in something that is attached to a bicycle.
 The province also encourages those over 18 to wear a helmet to reduce their chances of head injury while riding a bicycle and to set a good example for those under 18.

-In June 2016, the Standing Policy Committee on Protection, Community Services and Parks sent a request to the city administration to prepare an administrative report on ways to mandate helmets for all ages.
-The report also included bicycle lights (which are already mandated by the Highway Traffic Act), bells and bike safety training courses.
+In June 2016, the Standing Policy Committee on Protection, Community Services and Parks sent a request to the City of Winnipeg administration to prepare a report on ways to mandate helmets for all ages.
+The report will also consider bicycle lights (which are already mandated by the Highway Traffic Act), bells and bike safety training courses.
 The report was expected to be ready in the fall of 2016, but has now been sent to the city’s active transportation department for further study.
 A report is expected by March of 2017.

 Position:

 Bike Winnipeg supports the mandatory bike helmet law for youth under the age of 18.
 Bike Winnipeg does not support a mandatory helmet law for those 18 and over.
-We have serious concerns that a mandatory law would reduce the number of people riding bikes in Winnipeg.
-Bike Winnipeg actively encourages people of all ages that ride bicycles to wear helmets so as to reduce their chances of head injury while riding a bicycle.
-Bike Winnipeg also encourages the city, the province and the federal government to invest in infrastructure that will better protect people that use bikes and encourage those that don’t ride a bike now to leave their car at home and take their bicycle instead.
+We have serious concerns that a mandatory law would reduce the number of adults riding bicycles in Winnipeg and therefore reduce the safety of all bicyclists as well as the health benefits found in bicycling.
+Bike Winnipeg actively encourages people of all ages who ride bicycles to wear helmets so as to reduce their chances of head injury while riding a bicycle.
+Bike Winnipeg also encourages the city, the province and the federal government to invest in infrastructure that will better protect people who currently use bikes and encourage those who don’t yet to try cycling.

 Rationale:

-After researching multiple sources on the effects of mandatory bike helmet laws in other jurisdictions, we have concluded that mandatory bicycle helmet laws are effective for younger riders (under the age of 18), but it is unclear whether or not mandatory laws have a positive or negative effect on the health of those over the age of 18.
-It is clear that wearing helmets voluntarily has positive effects on riders’ health; however there is sufficient evidence that demonstrates that mandatory helmet laws decrease ridership which makes it less safe for those that continue to ride.
+After researching multiple sources on the effects of mandatory bike helmet laws in other jurisdictions, we have concluded that mandatory bicycle helmet laws are effective for younger riders (under the age of 18), but it is unclear whether or not mandatory laws have a positive or negative effect on the overall health of those over the age of 18.
+It is clear that wearing helmets voluntarily has positive effects on riders’ health; however there is sufficient evidence that demonstrates that mandatory helmet laws decrease ridership which then makes it less safe for those who continue to ride

-A number of studies found that mandatory helmet laws decrease the number of people that use bikes as a mode of transportation.
+A number of studies found that mandatory helmet laws decrease the number of people who use bicycles as a mode of transportation.
 Piet de Jong analyzed data from a number of studies conducted on mandatory helmet laws and found that the “data suggests that the effect of legislation is to reduce bicycle riding by 20% to 40%.
 The permanence of any reductions is subject to debate.
 An eventual return to previous levels begs the question of what cycling levels would have been in the absence of the law” (de Jong, 2012).

 A study by D.L.
 Robinson analyzed the data after a new mandatory helmet law was passed in New South Wales in 1991.
-The author found that there were was a significant reduction in cyclists after the law was passed.
+The author found that there was a significant reduction in cyclists after the law was passed.
 They found that there were “42% fewer child cyclists and 29% fewer adult cyclists” (D. L. Robinson, 2006) after the mandatory helmet law came into effect.